FuelLabs/fuel-specs/specs/protocol/abi.md

 0x00006719afac
 ```

-Then, we would use `0x00006719afa` as the first part of the ABI call.
+Then, we would use `0x00006719afa` as the first eight bytes of the call data.

 ## Argument encoding
-Once you've selected the function for your ABI call and encode it (first 8 bytes), you must encode the function's arguments into it, starting from the fifth byte and onward.
+Once you've selected the function for your ABI call and encoded it (first 8 bytes), you must encode the arguments you wish to pass, from the ninth byte on.

 **The encoding for the argument will depend on the type of the argument being encoded.**